 Dream home lot awaits

-While the golf course is certainly the centerpiece, it's the beginning.
-There will be hiking and biking trails, tennis courts, and of course, homes – many of them huge luxurious estates that are sure to be among the most lavish in the Las Vegas area.
-But the star of this development is certainly the golf course, around which these homes are being built.
+While the golf course is certainly the centerpiece, it's only the beginning.
+There will be hiking and biking trails, tennis courts and, of course, homes, many of them huge luxurious estates that are sure to be among the most lavish in the Las Vegas area.
+But the star of this development is the golf course around which these homes are being built.

-The homes will truly be well out of play, perched high above the course in many cases, sharing the same views the golfers will see.
-The home sites range from a little over a half acre to three acres and range in price from $3 million to $10 million.
+The Summit Club's homes will truly be well out of play, perched high above the course in many cases, sharing the same views the golfers will see.
+In 2018 when this article originally published, homesites ranged from a little over a half acre to three acres and range in price from $3 million to $10 million.
+They've certainly gone up in value since the pandemic real estate boom.
 The homes themselves?
 Well, you can imagine what some of the members are going to build on these sites.

-It's a city of more than 100,000 residents now, featuring a newly planned downtown with dozens of shops and restaurants in an outdoor pedestrian friendly environment.
-And now with the Summit, there are three quality golf courses, including the also private TPC Summerlin, which plays host to the PGA Tour's Shriner's Hopsital for Children Open on the PGA Tour, and the TPC Las Vegas, which is open to the public.
+It's a city of more than 100,000 residents now, featuring a newly-planned downtown with dozens of shops and restaurants in an outdoor, pedestrian-friendly environment.
+And now with The Summit, there are three quality golf courses, including the also private TPC Summerlin, which hosts the PGA Tour's Shriner's Hopsital for Children Open on the PGA Tour, and the TPC Las Vegas, which is open to the public.
 Great golf, shopping, dining, parks and recreation -- what more does a community need?